iremkvkpnr/iremkvkpnr/README.md

 ###

-<p align="left">A results-oriented computer engineering student with a strong educational background in Computer Engineering.
-Experienced in full stack development using Java, C#, C++ and TypeScript.
-Passionate about Machine Learning and Artificial Intelligence.</p>
+<p align="left">Computer Engineering graduate
+with experience in full-stack
+development, AI, and data analysis.
+Contributed to AI-driven
+agricultural research at TÜBİTAK, developed software at AVKAR, and enhanced data analysis skills at
+ASELSAN.
+Proficient in Python,
+Java, TypeScript, and ReactJS, eager to build scalable software and AI solutions.</p>

 ###